 15. Closing Paragraph – A closing paragraph with the signature, credentials, title, telephone number and e-mail address of the qualified actuary, the company name and address, and the date signed.

-E. VA Summary – The PBR Actuarial Report shall contain a VA Summary of the critical elements of all sub-reports of the VA Report as detailed in Section 3.F.
-In particular, this VA Summary shall include:
+E. Annuity Summary – The PBR Actuarial Report shall contain an Annuity Summary of the critical elements of all sub-reports of the Annuity Report as detailed in Section 3.F.
+In particular, this Annuity Summary shall include:

-1. Materiality – The Standard established by the company pursuant to VM-21 Section 1.E.
+1. Materiality – The standard(s) established by the company pursuant to VM-21 Section 1.E and VM-22 Section 1.D.

-2. Material Risks – A summary of the material risks within the principle-based valuation under VM-21 subject to close monitoring by the board, the company, the qualified actuary, or any state insurance regulators in jurisdictions in which the company is licensed.
+2. Material Risks – A summary of the material risks within the principle-based valuation under VM-21 and VM-22 subject to close monitoring by the board, the company, the qualified actuary, or any state insurance regulators in jurisdictions in which the company is licensed.
 Include any summary metrics used to monitor the risk, such as the level of ITM by benefit type as of the valuation date.
 Also, include any significant information required to be provided to the board pursuant to VM-G, such as elements materially inconsistent with the company’s overall risk assessment processes.

 3. Changes in Reserve Amounts – A description of any material changes in reserve amounts from the prior year and an explanation for the changes, including the results of any supporting analysis such as an attribution analysis or waterfall chart.
-A table shall be attached to the summary, listing the aggregate reserve amount, reserve component amounts, and key statistics for the business valued under VM-21, including but not limited to the SR, additional standard projection amount, alternative methodology reserve, account values, cash surrender value, and contract count.
+A table shall be attached to the summary, listing the aggregate reserve amount, reserve component amounts, and key statistics for the business valued under VM-21 and VM-22, including but not limited to the DR, SR, additional standard projection amount, alternative methodology reserve, account values, cash surrender value, and contract count.
 A template is provided below for reference.